compl-ai/compl-ai/README.md

 - Adding the notion of `risk` along side `technical requirements`
 - Refreshing the supported benchmarks to ensure they remain challenging for frontier models (addressing saturation, contamination, and other benchmark quality issues).

+As part of our update, the renewed benchmarking suite is now built on the UK Security Institute’s [Inspect Framework](https://github.com/UKGovernmentBEIS/inspect_ai), which offers improved ease of use and greater overall consistency.
+This means that several benchmarks are now evaluated differently (e.g. full-text answers instead of logits for multiple-choice questions) reflecting more modern and opinionated approaches to LLM evaluation.
+Thus, benchmark scores from the v1 and v2 suites, even for the same benchmark, should not be considered directly comparable.

 ### Principles
-COMPL-AI is primarily structured to provide coverage over 6 core EU AI Act priciples:
+COMPL-AI is primarily structured to provide coverage over 6 core EU AI Act principles:
 - Human Agency and Oversight: AI systems should be supervised by people, not by automation alone, to prevent harmful outcomes and allow for human intervention.
 - Technical Robustness and Safety: AI systems must be safe and secure, implementing risk management, data quality, and - cybersecurity measures to prevent undue risks.
 - Privacy and Data Governance: The Act sets rules for the quality and governance of data used in AI, emphasizing the protection of personal and sensitive information.